NSHipster/articles/2014-07-21-xctestcase.md

 With first-class support for asynchronous testing, Xcode 6 seems to have fulfilled all of the needs of a modern test-driven developer.
 Well, perhaps save for one: [mocking](http://en.wikipedia.org/wiki/Mock_object).

-Mocking is a useful technique for isolating and controlling behavior in systems that, for reasons of complexity, non-determinism, or performance constraints, do not usually lend themselves to testing.
-Examples include simulating network requests, intensive database queries, or inducing states that might emerge under a particular race condition.
+Mocking can be a useful technique for isolating and controlling behavior in systems that, for reasons of complexity, non-determinism, or performance constraints, do not usually lend themselves to testing.
+Examples include simulating specific networking interactions, intensive database queries, or inducing states that might emerge under a particular race condition.

 There are a couple of [open source libraries](http://nshipster.com/unit-testing/#open-source-libraries) for creating mock objects and [stubbing](http://en.wikipedia.org/wiki/Test_stub) method calls, but these libraries largely rely on Objective-C runtime manipulation, something that is not currently possible with Swift.